-The cost of entry into productivity boosting Industry 4.0 technology has been slashed to under £200 following the launch of a secure cloud-based smart app by tech start-up FourJaw Manufacturing Analytics.
+The cost of entry into productivity-boosting Industry 4.0 technology has been slashed to under £200 following the launch of a secure cloud-based smart app by tech start-up FourJaw Manufacturing Analytics.

-The launch of the app – and easy to install MachineLink sensors – enable precision engineering firms that supply the aerospace, defence, medical and other high value manufacturing sectors, to access Industry 4.0 levels of data analytics which are unlocking five-fold increases in shop floor productivity.
+The launch of the app – and easy-to-install MachineLink sensors – enable precision engineering firms that supply the aerospace, defence, medical and other high value manufacturing sectors, to access Industry 4.0 levels of data analytics which are unlocking five-fold increases in shop floor productivity.

-Lindsay Atkins at Chesterfield based precision engineer CBE+ is already seeing the benefits of adopting the app: “It’s an absolutely fabulous tech to use and has become an essential aspect of our production planning processes.
+Lindsay Atkins at Chesterfield-based precision engineer CBE+ is already seeing the benefits of adopting the app: “It’s an absolutely fabulous tech to use and has become an essential aspect of our production planning processes.
 We are also using it for pricing.
 Sometimes, especially with a new job, we estimate production time based on similar components, but now we can see instantly how long the job actually takes.
 When we find we have overestimated, we are able to reduce our costs to the customer which helps us win new contracts.
 The simplicity of using FourJaw’s tech has convinced us to roll it out across the shop floor.
 It’s literally opening our eyes to see things for the first time.”

 Charles Turner, Managing Director of Sheffield-based Edward Turner and Son, has seen a five-fold productivity boost in a key part of its operations after adopting the app.
 “I am a Sheffield manufacturer and I am not going to spend my money on something that doesn’t work.
 If it doesn’t make a difference to my productivity and profitability I am not interested.
-Plug the FourJaw system in and you will get direct, recognisable benefits today rather than pie in the sky promises.
+Plug the FourJaw system in and you will get direct, recognisable benefits today rather than pie-in-the-sky promises.

 ‘We knew about Industry 4.0 before we met FourJaw.
-But to be frank, it seemed mostly academic buzz words and marketing from expensive majors.
+But to be frank, it seemed mostly academic buzzwords and marketing from expensive majors.
 FourJaw stripped through that by working with people like us to understand the real world of the shop floor, rather than solutions invented by academia.”

-Alex Harding, CEO of Cajero, a Kent-based high value-added manufacturer whose OEM customer base reads like a Who’s Who of the aerospace, defence and space sectors around the world, is also an early adopter.
+Alex Harding, CEO of Cajero, a Kent-based high-value-added manufacturer whose OEM customer base reads like a Who’s Who of the aerospace, defence and space sectors around the world, is also an early adopter.